dpezely/anagram-phrases/README.md

 Phrase-based anagram solver using mathematical Prime number factorization:

+This accommodates both single word and multiple word anagrams as input, and both single word and multiple word phrases get generated as output.

 Primes facilitate both pruning the possible search space and using the product of primes as computed keys for look-up tables.
 (See [Background](#background) section for details.)